How stickiness can speed up diffusion in confined systems: Dispersion in periodic array of spheres - derivation of Eq. (15)

 \subsubsection{Monte Carlo data of Ref.~\cite{putzel2014nonmonotonic}}

-Here, we compare the prediction of Eq.~(15) to Monte Carlo simulations of Ref.~\cite{putzel2014nonmonotonic}, as they appear in Figure 9 of their Supplemental Material, for periodic arrays of weakly sticky crowders.
+Here, we compare the prediction of Eq.~(15) with Monte Carlo simulations of Ref.~\cite{putzel2014nonmonotonic}, as they appear in Figure 9 of their Supplementary Information, for periodic arrays of weakly sticky crowders.
 The result of this comparison is shown in Fig.2, and here we describe briefly how to identify the parameters of our surface-mediated diffusion model with their short range interaction model.
-In Ref.~\cite{putzel2014nonmonotonic}, the tracer particle is submitted to an exponentially decaying potential $U(D)$, with $D$ the distance to the crowder's wall.
-The link between the parameter $\delta$ in our description and the potential $U(D)$ can be identified by considering the simple one-dimensional situation in which the tracer particle diffuses between $x=0$ and $x=H$ and is subjected to the potential $U(x)$, assumed to vanish for distances larger than a length $\lambda$, with $\lambda \ll H$.
+In Ref.~\cite{putzel2014nonmonotonic}, the tracer particle is subject to an exponentially decaying potential $U(D)$, with $D$ the distance to the crowder's wall.
+The link between the parameter $\delta$ in our description and the potential $U(D)$ can be made by considering the simple one-dimensional situation in which the tracer particle diffuses between $x=0$ and $x=H$ and is subject to the potential $U(x)$, assumed to vanish for distances larger than a length $\lambda$, with $\lambda \ll H$.
 In this case, the probability $p_{\Sigma}$ to find the particle at a distance from the surface less than $\varepsilon$ (with $\lambda \ll \epsilon \ll H$) reads

 In our formalism, we readily find $p_{\Sigma}=\delta/(\delta+H)$, so that the expression of the length $\delta$ in terms of $U$ is